QuantumPhysique/trale/README.md

     <a href="https://github.com/QuantumPhysique/trale/releases" alt="GitHub releases"><img src="https://img.shields.io/github/release/QuantumPhysique/trale.svg" ></a>
 </div>

-# trale – a simple body-weight diary app respecting your privacy.
+# A simple body-weight diary app respecting your privacy.

-Lock in your optimal weight by losing or gaining \
-with this simple, material design app.
+Lock in your optimal weight by losing or gaining with this simple, material design app.

 Join our community today 🐺🤸‍♀️🏋‍♀️🧘‍♂️🏆🥇